PC5518/cpp-gcc--files/STL Containers Part 1/node/README.md

 # single linked node where we can only move forward or backward.
 <img width="783" height="589" alt="image" src="https://github.com/user-attachments/assets/6958a52a-69a9-4734-9451-fd388b2a5954" />
+getting the intuition begind why onyl push_front and why not push_back. the discovery of node pointer absense in the last elements which lacks the adress of the newly added element created on the heap .  whereas this is not an issue in the push_front. beecause compiler has the adress to the first element
 <img width="761" height="419" alt="image" src="https://github.com/user-attachments/assets/ae4bd9c0-26db-4d05-b0dd-8c6cca2db9c3" />
 <img width="774" height="442" alt="image" src="https://github.com/user-attachments/assets/a00d21c6-5837-43fd-ba43-9e65786ed6de" />